williamjiang26/OpsDashboard/README.md

-# Operations Dashboard
+# Business Operations Dashboard
-A dashboard for business owners to manage client invoices, inventory, and schedule projects

-skills: frontend, distributed systems,
+Biz Dashboard is designed for business owners to handle all their business processes including order fulfillment, inventory management, project scheduling, and more through a intuitive, clean and simple to use interface.

+# Goals:
+Engineer a microservices architecture and implement the most essential business ops features.

+# Built using
+Frontend:

+Backend:

+Libraries: